top of page

 in those days, when Moses was grown up, that he went out unto his brethren, and looked on their burdens; and he saw an Egyptian smiting a Hebrew, one of his brethren.

-13 And he went out the second day, and, behold, two men of the Hebrews were striving together; and he said to him that did the wrong: ‘Wherefore smitest thou thy fellow?’וַיֵּצֵא, בֶּן-אִשָּׁה יִשְׂרְאֵלִיתו
+13 And he went out the second day, and, behold, two men of the Hebrews were striving together; and he said to him that did the wrong: 'Wherefore smitest thou thy fellow?'

-הוּא בֶּן-אִישׁ מִצְרִי, בתוֹךְ בְּנֵי יִשְׂרָאֵל
+וְהוּא בֶּן-אִישׁ מִצְרִי, בְּתוֹךְ בְּנֵי יִשְׂרָאֵל

 וַיִּנָּצוּ, בַּמַּחֲנֶה

-10 And the son of an Israelite woman, whose father was an Egyptian, went out among the children of Israel; and the son of the Israelite woman and a man of Israel strove together in the camp.
+10 And the son of an Israelitish woman, whose father was an Egyptian, went out among the children of Israel; and the son of the Israelitish woman and a man of Israel strove together in the camp.
 11 And the son of the Israelitish woman blasphemed the Name, and cursed; and they brought him unto Moses.
-And his mother’s name was Shelomith, the daughter of Dibri, of the tribe of Dan.
+And his mother's name was Shelomith, the daughter of Dibri, of the tribe of Dan.
 12 And they put him in ward, that it might be declared unto them at the mouth of the LORD

+In Parshat Shemot we see a man, Moshe, execute his own reckoning of justice that feels so ‘right’.
+It is a morality that is obvious, black and white, instinctively identified by us the reader.
+Clear, simple, unambiguous.
+Good and Evil, just and unjust.
+But when is the world really ever this way?
+When is there a clear unabated call between good and bad?
+When do we know for certain that our actions are going to reap absolute good without any untoward consequences?
+That is why we need sanctity coupled with morality.
+That is why we require a greater power called God.
+That is why we have Parshat Vayikra.
+There is innate morality that we term conscience.
+It is an inner conviction, an initial intuition that we are quick to term 'good' or 'moral'.
+And then there are situations where we are unsure of what we are to do.
+There are laws of the Torah and narratives that make us flinch or recoil, we feel uncomfortable, we resort to apologetics, we try anything to make ourselves feel better about something that doesn't fit into our framework of morality.
+Vayikra does talk about the good and the moral, but it also addresses the notion of the Holy and at times are seemingly incongruous, sometimes even shockingly so.
 The man we encounter in our Parsha who blasphemes God and attacks a fellow person, has misunderstood the essence of Vayikra and sanctity.
 To initiate a relationship with God the vehicle through which I engage in that relationship must be holy/Kadosh.
-At times, as I discussed in a previous article,[7] we understand kedusha, at other times it belongs to the realm of God.
-It is easy to understand that time must be sanctified for us to ‘meet’ with God, and less easy to comprehend why a Priest with a physical disability cannot enter the sanctuary.
-It may be easier to understand why the vehicle used for sanctifying God – language – should not be used to curse him or conduct inappropriate discourse, than to grasp why the mamzer, created out of a unholy relationship is forever cursed.
+At times we understand kedusha, at other times it belongs to the realm of God.
+It is easy to understand that time must be sanctified for us to 'meet' with God, and less easy to comprehend why a Priest with a physical disability cannot enter the sanctuary.
+It is easy to understand why the vehicle used for sanctifying God - language should not be used to curse him or conduct inappropriate discourse, it is far less easy to understand why the mamzer, created out of an unholy relationship is forever cursed.
 And yet they are all part of the Torah, they all fall within the context of discussions on Kedusha and hence they must all be regarded with the same import.
-The blasphemer, like the looters we discussed at the start, blames his circumstances.
+The Blasphemer, blames his circumstances.
 Instead of making the best of his situation, of living in the present, of engaging with his people despite his status, he gets stuck in his past.
 He adopts a Freudian perspective of reality rather than moving to an Adlerian one.

 There is one midrash that does not buckle to apologetics or reasoning and presents the dilemma in all it emotive power.
 Discussing the fate of mazerim it says: